-Going forward, in addition to reducing power consumption through efforts such as converting lights to LED, installing and switching to energy efficient air conditioners and other equipment, and improving work efficiency, we will implement renewable energy by utilizing renewable energy certificates and other measures.
+Going forward, in addition to reducing power consumption through efforts such as converting lights to LED, installing and switching to energy-efficient air conditioners and other equipment, and improving work efficiency, we will implement renewable energy by utilizing renewable energy certificates and other measures.
+In FY2024, we switched all electricity used by Inabata & Co., Ltd. and its domestic consolidated subsidiaries to renewable energy through purchases of nonfossil certificates, and expect to see solid reductions.
+We plan to disclose FY2024 results in or around the summer of 2025.